CMSgov/bluebutton-web-server/apps/mymedicare_cb/README.md

 MyMedicare Callback
 ===================

+# TODO could this README be more useful?

 Adjust the following settings for environments.
 Below the DEV defaults are given, but must be updated for production.